 Take all the beauty of a nebula and bottle it!
 These tiny nebula bottles are so pretty and can be worn as a necklace pendant!
 Find tutorial here.

-Sharpie and Tie Dye Crafts
+Sharpie and Tie Dye Crafts for Tweens and Teens

 Use markers and dyes to color your world!
 You can give just about anything that is white a personal touch by adding your own colorful designs.
 Decorate shoes, mugs, hats, tea towels, shirts, plates, phone cases…and anything else that looks like it just needs a little something extra. 🙂